 A child who is three years old is eligible for pre-K only if your district operates a three-year-old pre-K program.
 A child who is eligible and enrolls in a pre-K class at the age of three remains eligible for enrollment in a pre-K class for the following school year.
-If a child is automatically eligible for a four-year old pre-K program due to being eligible and enrolled in a three-year-old pre-K program, a district should still ensure a child is appropriately coded as economically disadvantaged or identified as LEP.
-A child who is five years of age on September 1 of the current school year is not eligible for enrollment in a pre-K class.
-It is the position of TEA that children who have reached age five on September 1 are most appropriately served in kindergarten, and that the law specifically established the pre-K program to serve students who have not reached age five.
-Given the intent of the law, if your district enrolls a five-year-old student in the pre-K program, the student must be reported as ineligible for ADA (ADA eligibility code 4 or 5) and the student's grade level must be reported as pre-K.
+If a child is automatically eligible for a four-year old pre-K program due to being eligible and enrolled in a three-year-old pre-K program, a district should still ensure a child is appropriately coded as economically disadvantaged or identified as an English learner/emergent bilingual.
+A child who is five years of age on September 1 of the current school year is eligible for enrollment in a pre-K class if the child's parent or guardian elects for the child to repeat pre-K in accordance with the TEC, §28.02124, or if the child would have been eligible to enroll in pre-K during the previous school year under the TEC, §29.153(b), and the child has not yet enrolled in kindergarten.